-As at 30 September 2021, the Group's securities portfolio amounted to $\in 10.7$ billion, of which 60.0 per cent. were public debt instruments, 31.9 per cent. were classified as bonds and 8.1 per cent. were shares and other variable income securities (63.2 per cent., 29.2 per cent. and 7.6 per cent. respectively as at 31 December 2020).
+As at 31 December 2020, the Group's securities portfolio amounted to €11.4 billion, of which 63.2 per cent. were public debt instruments, 29.2 per cent. were classified as bonds and 7.6 per cent. were shares and other variable income securities (64.9 per cent., 24.0 per cent. and 11.1 per cent. respectively as at 31 December 2019).

-Additionally, as at 30 September 2021, 92.0 per cent. of such assets were classified as Level 1 (those that are quoted on a recognised market as of such date), 0.5 per cent. as Level 2 (those for which valuation methods with prices and standards that are observable in the markets are used) and 7.5 per cent. as Level 3 (those for which valuation methods with prices and standards that are not observable in the markets are used), which compares to 80.4 per cent., 3.3 per cent. and 16.3 per cent. as at 31 December 2020, respectively.
+Additionally, as at 31 December 2020, 80.4 per cent. of such assets were classified as Level 1 (those that are quoted on a recognised market as of such date), 3.3 per cent. as Level 2 (those for which valuation methods with prices and standards that are observable in the markets are used) and 16.3 per cent. as Level 3 (those for which valuation methods with prices and standards that are not observable in the markets are used).
+As at 31 December 2019, the Group's securities portfolio amounted to €12.0 billion, of which 65.0 per cent. were public debt instruments, 23.9 per cent. were classified as bonds and 11.2 per cent. were shares and other variable income securities.
+Additionally, 78.0 per cent. of such assets were classified as Level 1, 4.1 per cent. as Level 2 and 17.8 per cent. as Level 3.

-As at 30 September 2021, the Group had a value at risk ("VaR") of $\in 25.4$ million in its trading positions in respect of equities, interest rates, volatility and credit spread, total commodities position and total foreign exchange position and investment portfolios, compared to $\in 28.4$ million as at 31 December 2020.
+As at 31 December 2020, the Group had a value at risk ("VaR") of €28.7 million in its trading positions in respect of equities, interest rates, volatility and credit spread, total commodities position and total foreign exchange position and liquidity management portfolios, compared to €81.9 million as at 31 December 2019.
 The Group's VaR is calculated using the "Monte Carlo" simulation method, with a 99 per cent. confidence level and a holding period of ten days.

-The Issuer had, in its securities portfolio, investments in restructuring funds in an amount of \in 839.9 million as at 31 December 2019, most of which are covered by the CCA.
+The Issuer has, in its securities portfolio, investments in restructuring funds in an amount of \in 839.9 million as at 31 December 2019, most of which are covered by the CCA.
 These funds are Level 3 assets according to the fair value hierarchy of IFRS13 (quotations provided by third parties whose inputs used are unobservable in the market, as mentioned above).
 In compliance with the guidance by the ECB, the Issuer obtained an independent valuation of its exposure on these funds.
 The valuation resulted in a market value of \in 498.8 million for the total investment held in these assets, leading to a loss of \in 300.2 million in 2020.
-As at 30 September 2021 the net book value of the investments in restructuring funds was \notin 502.7 million.

 The deterioration of the global economic outlook and high uncertainty surrounding the effects of the Covid-19 pandemic resulted in strong increases in volatility and risk aversion in financial markets.
 Governments by way of monetary stimulus have supported the markets but the outlook remains uncertain.
-For further details on the impact of the Covid-19 pandemic, see the risk factor entitled "-Risks relating to the economic and financial environment- The Group is exposed to the adverse consequences of the Covid-19 pandemic".
+For further details on the impact of the Covid-19 pandemic, see the risk factor entitled "-Risks relating to the economic and financial environment-The Group is exposed to the adverse consequences of the Covid-19 pandemic".